How to Plan for Workplace Emergencies and Evacuation

 If you are a business owner or a manager, it is your responsibility to ensure that your employees are safe at work.
-Do you know how you would manage an emergency situation in the workplace?
+Do you know how you would deal with emergency situations in the workplace? if you your answer is ‘no’ then you need to know how you would deal with it before it happens.

 One of the most important things that you can do in preparation for an emergency situation in the workplace is to ensure that all of your staff members have their current First Aid at Work certificate.
 First aid training is very important and if your staff members have expired qualifications, they will not be able to respond with the most effective first aid procedures.